malzarah/DW8086/Background Research/Background Research and RQs.md

 ## Contributorship Statement
-* Vishekha, Nishi, Vincent and Malik have contributed to this Project Work Plan task.
+* Vishekha, Nishi, Vincent and Malik have contributed to this Background Research and RQs task.